Diplomaniacs: Box office

 Diplomaniacs was the first Wheeler & Woolsey comedy under the supervision of studio head Merian C. Cooper, who resolved to cut costs during the troubled Depression era.
-The team's recent comedies Hold 'Em Jail and Girl Crazy had cost $408,000 and $502,000, respectively, under previous studio head David O. Selznick; Cooper slashed the budget for Diplomaniacs to $242,000.
+The team's recent comedies Hold 'Em Jail and Girl Crazy had cost $408,000 and $502,000, respectively, under the previous studio head David O. Selznick.
+In response, Cooper deeply cut the budget for Diplomaniacs to $242,000.
 According to studio records, the film made a profit of $65,000.